aspose-imaging/Aspose.Imaging-Products/imaging/net/watermark/dib/_index.md

 {{% blocks/products/pf/agp/content h2="How to Watermark DIB File Using C#" %}}

- In order to watermark DIB file, weвЂ™ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
+ In order to watermark DIB file, we’ll use [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net) API which is a feature-rich, powerful and easy to use document manipulation API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.imaging)